-TABLE 11.32.050-(E)(2): NUMBER OF DOGS PERMITTED BY ZONE DISTRICT Zone District Number of Dogs (over 4 months of age) Discretionary Permit Required RS, RM, RH (per unit) Up to 4 None 5-8 (hobby kennel) Administrative Use Permit RE, AR, RR, RC, AI, AE, TPZ, RPR less Up to 6 None than 5 acres in size 7-15 (hobby kennel) Administrative Use Permit RE, AR, RR, RC, AI, AE, TPZ, RPR greater Up to 8 None than 5 acres in size 9-20 (hobby kennel) Administrative Use Permit
+TABLE 11.32.050-(E)(2): NUMBER Normalian of Dana Zone District Number of Dogs (over 4 months of age) Discretionary Permit Required RS, RM, RH (per unit) Up to 4 None 5-8 (hobby kennel) Administrative Use Permit RE, AR, RR, RC, AI, AE, TPZ, RPR less than 5 acres in size Up to 6 None 7-15 (hobby kennel) Administrative Use Permit RE, AR, RR, RC, AI, AE, TPZ, RPR greater than 5 acres in size Up to 8 None 9-20 (hobby kennel) Administrative Use Permit

-^{1.} All other zone districts: Keeping (boarding, breeding, sale) of dogs or similar animals is considered a commercial kennel or pet store and is subject to the requirements and permitted uses of the specific zone district.
+1. All other zone districts: Keeping (boarding, breeding, sale) of dogs or similar animals is considered a commercial kennel or pet store and is subject to the requirements and permitted uses of the specific zone district.
+2. The decision-making authority may only approve an increase in the number of animals after consultation with the Environmental Health Department and Animal Control and a determination that the property has adequate space to allow for additional animals and any adverse impacts to neighboring residents are effectively mitigated.

 - F. Non-Conforming Animal Keeping.
-The keeping of types or numbers of animals not allowed in a particular zoning district may be continued provided that: - 1.
-The number of animals existing on the site was legally permitted prior to the adoption of this Development Code. - 2.
-The number of animals legally existing on the site on the effective date of this Development Code shall not be increased unless allowed pursuant to the requirements of this Section. - 3.
-New offspring of legally existing animals may be retained on-site until four months of age or until weaned, after which the new animals are to be removed. - 4.
-Deceased animals shall not be replaced. - 5.
-Animals that are relocated to another location for a period greater than 90 days shall not be replaced or brought back to the non-conforming site. - 6.
-Owners of non-conforming animals shall also be subject to the management practices of this chapter.
+The keeping of types or numbers of animals not allowed in a particular zoning district may be continued provided that: - The number of animals existing on the site was legally permitted prior to the adoption of this Development Code. - The number of animals legally existing on the site on the effective date of this Development Code shall not be increased unless allowed pursuant to the requirements of this Section. - New offspring of legally existing animals may be retained on-site until four months of age or until weaned, after which the new animals are to be removed. - 4.
+Deceased animals shall not be replaced. - Animals that are relocated to another location for a period greater than 90 days shall not be replaced or brought back to the non-conforming site. - Owners of non-conforming animals shall also be subject to the management practices of this chapter.